12th Annual Conference on Autism & Related Disorders: Research-Based Solutions

 - Attendees will identify idiosyncratic variables in data patterns when latency measures are used and discuss how the analysis of those variables contribute to clinical decision making

-Dr. Amanda Laprime currently serves as the Assistant to the Executive Director of the Cambridge Center for Behavioral Studies™.
+pay someone to do my essay cheap Dr. Amanda Laprime currently serves as the Assistant to the Executive Director of the Cambridge Center for Behavioral Studies™.
 She was nominated for this position by the Board of Directors after becoming a member of the first Exceptional Student Group, and then an Advisor to the center.
 Amanda has completed a variety of projects for the center that have included an overview of the history of CCBS, a history presentation at the 2014 Annual Meeting, and the development of CE’s for the CCBS book, Behavioral Science: Tales of Inspiration, Discovery, and Science.
 Amanda completed her master’s degree at Northeastern University under the guidance of Dr. Gary Pace, and her doctorate at Simmons University (previously Simmons College) under the guidance of Dr. Ron Allen, Dr. Judah Axe, and Dr. Russell Maguire.
 Amanda currently works as a Program Director at the Center for Children with Special Needs in Glastonbury, CT where she provides leadership to the CCSN Consultation Team and supports program development in educational programs for students with Autism Spectrum Disorders and other developmental disabilities.
 In addition to her work with the Cambridge Center for Behavioral Studies™, Amanda has published research in peer-reviewed journals, presented at local and national conferences, and currently serves as a part-time lecturer for Northeastern University, an adjunct faculty at the University of Saint Joseph, and a member of the board of directors for the Verbal Behavior Special Interest Group and the Berkshire Association for Behavior Analysis and Therapy (BABAT).

 Richard Kubina, Jr., PhD, BCBA-D - Do Ethics Apply to Visual Analysis?

-Do Ethics Apply to Visual Analysis?
+get link Do Ethics Apply to Visual Analysis?

 Behavior analysis has a rich history of visual analysis.
 The founder of contemporary behavior analysis, B. F. Skinner, wrote “We make important aspects of behavior visible.
 Once this has happened, our scientific practice is reduced to simple looking.”
 Skinner discovered the very principles of behavior through visual analysis.
 Skinner and his colleagues would go to continue to uncover vital aspects of behavior that serve as the foundation for the science of behavior.
 When behavior analysis moves from the laboratory to applied settings, Skinner’s beloved cumulative recorder did not make the journey.
 Behavior analysts instead adopted a nonstandard linear graph to monitor, analyze, interpret, and communicate experimental and applied data.
 However, research demonstrates several thorny issues with the construction and analysis of data from nonstandard linear graphs.
 The research reveals problems including rampant violations of line graph construction rules, low levels of reliability detecting effects, misjudgments of effects based on scale manipulations, and erratic functional relation determinations based on axis size proportions.
 Do behavior analysts have a moral obligation to use a visual display that works in the best interest of their clients?
 The following presentation offers data and invites participants to reflect on the importance of graphical design features, analytical effectiveness, and options for visually displaying data.